json-schema-org/website/CONTRIBUTING-docs.md

-# JSON Schema documentation contributing guide
+# Docs Contributing Guide

 This guide describes the workflow to contribute to the JSON Schema technical documentation.
-If you would like to contribute to other aspects of the JSON Schema website, like writing blog articles or publishing a case study, please read the website's [Contributing Guide](/website/CONTRIBUTING.md) for more details.
+If you would like to contribute to other aspects of the JSON Schema website, like writing blog articles or publishing a case study, please read the website's [Contributing Guide](https://github.com/json-schema-org/website/blob/main/CONTRIBUTING.md) for more details.

 ## Welcome
 Thank you for helping us improve our documentation.